LowraizGames/Kinetic-custom-level-template/README.md

 - Download and install [Blender](https://www.blender.org/download/).
 - Download the [level template file](CustomLevelTemplate.blend) from this repository. (.blend file)
 ### Build your level
 - Design your level using the default blocks or create your own.
 Only the geometry will be read by the game.
+(It is recommended to enable grid snapping)
 - To unlock the ice dimension, place `IceUnlocker` available in the blocks library where you want the orb to be.
 The Same apply for the bounce dimension with `BounceUnlocker` (Name is important).
 - Place the finish line named `End` wherever you want.
 (Name is important)
 ### Export